jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 You are the deciding factor Stargazer.
 Act three in 2020, is a simple question; do you believe in Techvolution?
 Do you think Right/Left philosophy is outdated?
 Do you see why the era of mass-production must be replaced by the era of mass-collaboration?
 Do you want to hold levers of power in your society instead of complaining, protesting, and begging.
 Do you think our rules, regulations, codes, and laws should be easy to access, use, and understand.
 When you look at the 1969 way of life—gas cars, fast-food, 9-5 workdays, McMansions—do you see dark majic design to keeps us in the Industrial Age forever?

 This final battle has an even simpler question.
 Do you appreciate your importance to life on Earth?
 Do you realize you must have the right, and duty, to solve your problems with modern tools.
-If you don't, we're stuck using adaptions as out of place as Artic polar bears sweating to death in the Savanah.
+If you don't, we're stuck using adaptions as out of place as camels trying to swim in the Amazon.
 Driving to work in Boston blizzards, forcing non-English speakers to call into a call-centre, depending on doctor writing to record our medical histories.
 All that's anti-evolution.

 Society has no magic button.
 No divine player who'll evolve for us.
 You are on the frontline.
 You are the one in the game that's supposed to do the hard work and update society bit by bit to the new age with the majic of new tools.
+That's you and your society.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FragrantOldEmeraldtreeskink' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 I think you do understand all this.
 So, act three comes down to one simple question.
 Do you want to be a player god?
 That's a choice you have to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids will live even unhappier lives as the burden of transforming society falls on their shoulders.

 Here are two stories to help you decide.
-One to make you realize how powerful Main Street will be in the Internet Age, versus the soul-crushing regret we'll have if we don't running our society on old ideological fumes.
+One to make you realize how powerful Main Street will be in the Internet Age, versus the soul-crushing regret we'll have if we keep running our society on old ideological fumes.

 ## Option 1 - Player God